facontidavide/CPP_Optimizations_Diary/README.md

 These rules help you look like a bad-ass/rockstar/10X engineer to your colleagues.

-You casually drop a `std::vector<>::reserve` in the code and get a considerable performance improvement.
+You are the kind of person that casually drops a `std::vector<>::reserve` before a loop and nods smiling, looking at the perfomance improvement and the astonishment of your team member.

 <p align="center"><img src="images/boom.gif" width="350"></p>

-Hopefully, the examples in this repository will help you to achieve this guru status and, as a side effect, save the planet from global warning, sparing useless CPU cycles from being wasted.
+Hopefully, the examples in this repository will help you achieve this status of guru and, as a side effect, save the planet from global warning, sparing useless CPU cycles from being wasted.

-Then, of course, someone on the other side of the planet will mine Bitcoins or write her/his application in **Python** and all your effort to save electricity was useless.
+Then, of course, someone on the other side of the planet will start mining Bitcoins or write her/his application in **Python** and all your effort to save electricity was for nothing.

 I am kidding, Python developers, we love you!